Elaine706/Movielens-Recommendation-System/README.md

 - Redistribution of the dataset is not allowed
 - No commercial use permitted
 # Features
-Genre-based movie recommendation
+-Genre-based movie recommendation
-Movie rating analysis
+-Movie rating analysis
-Data visualization
+-Data visualization